freqtrade/freqtrade/docs/configuration.md

 !!!
 Tip "Validate combined result"
     You can use the [show-config subcommand](utils.md#show-config) to see the final, combined configuration.

+???
+Warning "Loading sequence"
+    Environment variables are loaded after the initial configuration.
+As such, you cannot provide the path to the configuration through environment variables.
+Please use `--config path/to/config.json` for that.
+    This also applies to user_dir to some degree. while the user directory can be set through environment variables - the configuration will **not** be loaded from that location.

 ### Multiple configuration files

 Multiple configuration files can be specified and used by the bot or the bot can read its configuration parameters from the process standard input stream.